 Today, Audinate is at the heart of the AV - IT convergence with Dante.

-Audinate is the leading provider of professional digital audio networking technologies globally.
-Audinate's Dante platform distributes digital audio signals over computer networks, and is designed to bring the benefits of IT networking to the professional AV industry.
-Using Dante-enabled products ensures interoperability between audio devices and allows end users to enjoy high quality, flexible solutions—typically with a lower total cost of ownership.
+Audinate is the leading provider of professional AV networking technologies globally.
+Audinate's Dante platform distributes digital audio and video signals over computer networks, and is designed to bring the benefits of IT networking to the professional AV industry.
+AV-over-IP (AVoIP) using Dante-enabled products ensures interoperability between AV devices and allows end users to enjoy high quality, flexible solutions—typically with a lower total cost of ownership.

 The timeline of technology is dotted with a lengthy list of innovative people and companies whose contributions have helped to shape our modern world.
 Far shorter is the list of those whose creations have marked a fundamental shift — truly redefining the accepted paradigm.

 The story of Audinate is the story of just such a game changer.
-In just a few short years, the company’s Dante technology has forever altered the face of professional audio, from installed systems to live sound to studio recording and beyond.
+In just a few short years, the company’s Dante technology has forever altered the face of professional AV, from installed systems to live venues to studios and beyond.

 The seeds of the company were sown in Sydney, Australia, where a small team of engineers was designing new technologies for Motorola Research Labs.
 Motorola shuttered the facility in 2003, but a few members of the team stayed together, securing backing from the National Information and Communications Technology of Australia (NICTA), a government research institute whose goal is to spawn innovative technology to benefit the growth of industry in Australia.